sajox/snurr/docs/documentation.md

 ## Gateways

 Only branching/forking exclusive, event-based and inclusive gateways need to be added.
 If a gateway name is given then every gateway with same name and type will use the same closure.
 Register a gateway by **name** (if it exist) or by **id** if no name was given, and return the outgoing sequence flow taken by **name** or **id**.
+No merging/joining gateway need to be added from the BPMN diagram with only one output.

-**NOTE** No merging/joining gateway need to be added from the BPMN diagram.
+Same gateway can do both join and fork instead of using two separate gateways.
+The latter is recommended for clarity. (i.e two gateways)

 ### Exclusive gateway